SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/Section 1 - Hydra/README.md

 Make a project-specific directory, with the following subdirectories: `jobs` and `data/sra`. -p allows you to create subdirectories and any parental ones that don't already exist (in this case, your project).
 I typically will create the same directory tree on my local computer.

+For this workshop, use the `genome_skimming_2024` as the project name.

 ```
 mkdir -p <PROJECT>/data/sra <PROJECT>/jobs
 ```